WE CARE ABOUT YOUR PRIVACY.

 6.8.
-Products subject to withdrawal must be returned to the Seller.
-In order to proceed with the return, the Customer must return the Products within 14 days from the date on which the Customer sent the withdrawal form to the Seller, to Diana E-Commerce Corporation SRL, at Movimoda Spa, Via Bosco 14, 30030 - Pianiga (VE), Italia.
+Products subject to return must be returned to the Seller.
+In order to proceed with the return, the Customer must return the Products within 14 days from the date on which the Customer sent the return form, by electronic or paper mean, to the Seller (i.e. to Diana E-Commerce Corporation SRL, at Movimoda Spa, Via Bosco 14, 30030 - Pianiga (VE), Italia).

 6.10.
 Where possible, the Products should be returned inside the package sent by the Seller.

 6.11.
 The Seller will not accept returns orders from US.